velias/graphqlToolsUtils-printSchemaWithDirectives-reproducer/README.md

 # graphqlToolsUtils-printSchemaWithDirectives-reproducer

-Reproducer for issue in `@graphql-tools/utils` project's `printSchemaWithDirectives` method.
+Reproducer for issue [#5508](https://github.com/ardatan/graphql-tools/issues/5508) in `@graphql-tools/utils` project's `printSchemaWithDirectives` method.

-Problem is that existing schema descriptions modified over schem transformation (eg. using `mapSchema`) are not printed correctly by `printSchemaWithDirectives` as it prefers descriptions from `astNode` instead from schema config object itself.
+Problem is that existing schema descriptions (for fields, objects etc.) modified over schema transformation (eg. using `mapSchema`) are not printed correctly by `printSchemaWithDirectives` as it prefers descriptions from `astNode` instead from schema config object itself.
 But `astNode` is immutable in transformation, only schema config object can be changed.

 ## Requires